 But first, the splash pad:

-I spent quite a bit of time yesterday morning messaging this borough back and forth trying to find out what time their splash pads opened in the morning, and finally received an answer.
-But even after adding the time onto their website (8am-8pm) the water wasn’t on when we arrived at about 8:10.
+I spent quite a bit of time the other morning messaging this borough back and forth trying to find out what time their splash pads opened in the morning, and finally received an answer.
+But even after adding the time onto their website (8am-9pm) the water wasn’t on when we arrived at about 8:10.
 LUCKILY, we met the nicest city employees EVER who turned on the water so I could take some photos and video.
 Nicest people ever.
-Like really, they moved their equipment and everything, and changed the water sequencing so I could get every feature on video.
+Like really, they moved their equipment and everything and changed the water sequencing so I could get every feature on video.
 LOVE.

 There was still a bit of landscaping happening when we were there, as the splash pad had JUST opened, but there are (older) picnic tables right near the water, as well as benches and some cool wooden lounge chair type things nearby.

 This splash pad replaces the old wading pool and is not close to the playground.
 So it’s really a “pack up your things and travel” type park.

 The playground has two large play structures for both toddlers and older kids; both have slides, lots of metal ladders and rungs, and the toddler climber also has a staircase.
 In this area, you’ll also find a trio of spring riders, a metal balance beam, two adult, and four baby swings.
 There’s also the weirdest old-school spinner!

 Just across the path is the big play structure for older kids.
 No stairs, but tons of ladders and multiple slides.
 You’ll also find some modern spinners, retro seesaws, adult swings, and one adaptive swing.

 -The chalet looks lovely but was still undergoing some work so we didn’t check it out.
 We haven’t found any hours of operation for this borough, though they’re generally open during the summer months.
 (EDIT: It’s probably open now!)

 -The rest of this park has baseball and soccer fields.